MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Deploy a hybrid-connected SQL Server database server

-1. Sign to the Azure Stack User portal.
+1. Sign to the Azure Stack user portal.

 2. On the **Dashboard**, select **Marketplace**.